 This course was created by Ryan Kittleson.
 We're honored to host this training in our library.

-Hi, I'm Ryan Kittleson, and I'd like to welcome you to 3D Printing and Photoshop.
-In this course, I'll show you how to use Photoshop's 3D tools to create models and then get them printed.
+- [Voiceover] Hi, I'm Ryan Kittleson and I'd like to welcome you to 3D Printing in Photoshop.
+In this course I'll show you how to use Photoshop's 3D tools to create models and then get them printed.
 It's really great that Adobe has put these features into Photoshop, making 3D printing more accessible to more people.
-First, I'm going to talk about getting 3D models to work with, either by importing them from other programs, or by creating them right inside Photoshop.
+First, I'm going to talk about getting 3D models to work with either by importing them from other programs or by creating them right inside Photoshop.
 Then I'll show you how to use Photoshop's tools to make sure that everything will print the way you want on the printer that you choose.

 Finally, we'll go over how to actually get the model printed on a variety of printers.
 Whether you're a 3D pro or you've never touched it before, I think you'll find that Adobe has created some valuable tools that bring 3D printing within your grasp.
 There's a lot of really exciting stuff to cover.
-So let's get to it with 3D printing in Photoshop.
+So let's get to it with 3D Printing in Photoshop.